pycontw/facebook_page_insights_client/README.md

         - `Calls within one hour = 4800 * Number of Engaged Users`
         - api response header inclues `x-business-use-case-usage`

+### Somehow FB will return invalid data sometimes

+It is not much stable and plrease try again.

 ## Development

 1. `poetry shell`